CharithaSaranga/passenger-counter-app/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
 You are free to modify, distribute, and use the code in any way you see fit.

-Thank you!